 Milan.
 Visit the spectacular marble Gothic cathedral and the surrounding area, site of the headquarters of the rival powers of municipality, bishop, duke and commune.
 Then Sant’Ambrogio, a most important early medieval church with a very rich treasury and S. Satiro, a jewel of the early Renaissance.
 In the afternoon visit the Brera, one of Italy’s finest art galleries with most of the greatest Italian artists represented.

 Vigevano.
 Another surprisingly attractive little town, Vigevano has at its heart one of the largest castles in Italy, a major Sforza palace and stables.
 Adjacent is a beautiful arcaded square and several churches of interest.

 Milan.
 Visit the Renaissance church of Sta.
 Maria delle Grazie, in whose refectory is Leonardo’s Last Supper.
 Then the Castello Sforzesco, the vast fortified palace of Leonardo’s ducal patrons, which has room decorations attributed to him and houses a wonderful variety of works of art and artefacts including Michelangelo’s Rondanini Pietà.
 Free afternoon in Milan.

-£2,890.
-This includes: flights (Euro Traveller) with British Airways (Airbus A320); travel by private coach for airport transfers and excursions; hotel accommodation; breakfasts, 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.
-Single supplement £380 (double room for single occupancy).
-Price without flights £2,580.
+Flights (Euro Traveller) with British Airways (Airbus A320); travel by private coach for airport transfers and excursions; hotel accommodation; breakfasts, 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

 Between 10 and 22 participants.